-According to Hitoshi Uemuras “240Z engineering development” book, originally the tunnel space was designed to provide space for the BorgWarner BW35 transmission (the only automatic transmission available at the time), but then later the Yoshiwara Plant (later known as Jatco) produced compact automatic transmission was installed and the extra space provided for the BW transmission was never fully used.
+According to Hitoshi Uemuras “240Z engineering development” book, originally the transmission tunnel space was designed to provide space for the BorgWarner BW35 transmission (the only automatic transmission available at the time), but then later the Yoshiwara Plant (later known as Jatco) produced compact automatic transmission was installed and the extra space provided for the BW transmission was never fully used.

 5.1 A-type Automatic

 It took me a while to figure out that the 3N71A unit was actually installed in the Z.